Kyle Barraclough

-Kyle David Barraclough (bear-claw born May 23, 1990) is an American professional baseball pitcher for the Guerreros de Oaxaca of the Mexican League.
+Kyle David Barraclough (bear-claw born May 23, 1990) is an American professional baseball pitcher who is a free agent.
 He has previously played in Major League Baseball (MLB) for the Miami Marlins, Washington Nationals, San Francisco Giants, Minnesota Twins, Los Angeles Angels, and Boston Red Sox.

 Career

 After graduating from Wilcox High School in Santa Clara, California, Barraclough played college baseball at St. Mary's College of California.
 In 2011, his junior year, he had a 6–5 win–loss record with a 3.60 earned run average (ERA) in 15 games (14 starts).
 After the season, he was drafted by the Minnesota Twins in the 40th round of the 2011 MLB draft, but did not sign.
 As a senior in 2012, he pitched to a 2–9 record with a 3.95 ERA in 84 innings.

 St. Louis Cardinals

 Barraclough was drafted by the St. Louis Cardinals in the seventh round, 240th overall, of the 2012 Major League Baseball draft.
 He signed with the Cardinals and made his professional debut with the Low-A Batavia Muckdogs.
 In 15 games between Batavia and the Single-A Quad Cities River Bandits, Barraclough posted a 3.06 ERA with 33 strikeouts.
 In 2013, he played for the rookie-level Gulf Coast League Cardinals, struggling to a 13.50 ERA in 3 appearances and missing most of the season due to injury.

 Barraclough split the 2014 season between the Single-A Peoria Chiefs and the High-A Palm Beach Cardinals, pitching to a cumulative 2–2 record and 2.45 ERA in 48 appearances between the two teams.
 In 2015, after logging a stellar 0.60 ERA in 11 games for Palm Beach, Barraclough received a promotion to the Double-A Springfield Cardinals, where he was named a Texas League All-Star after recording a 3.28 ERA with 28 strikeouts in 24 2/3 innings pitched.